 Deadline: February 15th

-Since 1976, the Middletown Community Foundation (MCF) has delivered over $33 million with Ohio scholarship funds, including the Norman and Pat Hayes Scholarship.
-Named for a Lemon-Monroe High School teacher and his wife, the program supports graduating seniors from Monroe County who will become the first in their immediate family to attend college.
-Chosen recipients must carry a minimum 2.5 GPA in grades 9-12 and matriculate full-time at four-year accredited colleges.
+The Middletown Community Foundation was founded in the 1970s.
+Since then it has delivered over $33 million with Ohio scholarship funds.
+These include the Norman and Pat Hayes Scholarship.
+It’s named for a Lemon-Monroe High School teacher and his wife.
+The program supports graduating seniors from Monroe County.
+Eligible applicants are those who will become the first in their immediate family to attend college.
+Chosen recipients must carry a minimum 2.5 GPA in grades 9-12.
+They must also attend full-time at a four-year accredited college.

 Contact